-\textbf{Optimization.} For the first stage, the generator of VCGAN is trained with equation (\ref{1st}) for 20 epochs while the learning rate is initialized to $2 \times 10^{-4}$, which is halved after 10 epochs.
+\textbf{Optimization.} For the first stage, the generator of VCGAN is trained with Equation (\ref{1st}) for 20 epochs.
+The learning rate is initialized to 2$\times$10$^{-4}$, which is halved after 10 epochs.
 For the second stage, we load the weights from the first stage for VCGAN generator.
-Then, the whole VCGAN is optimized using equation (\ref{2nd}) on 256p resolution and 480p resolution, for 500 epochs and 500 epochs, respectively.
-The initial learning rates for both generator and discriminator equal to $5 \times 10^{-5}$.
+Then, the whole VCGAN is trained with Equation (\ref{2nd}) on continuous frames with 256p resolution and 480p resolution, for 500 epochs and 500 epochs, respectively.
+The initial learning rates for both generator and discriminator equal to 5$\times$10$^{-5}$.
 For 480p resolution, the learning rate is halved every 100 epochs.
-For a single category, we randomly sample $T=5$ successive frames at one iteration.
-The scale factor $\alpha$ of the non-occlusion mask is set to 50.
-For the optimization, we use Adam optimizer \cite{kingma2014adam} with $\beta_1 = 0.5$ , $\beta_2 = 0.999$.
+For a single category, we randomly sample $N$=5 successive frames at one iteration.
+The scale factor $\alpha$ of the non-occlusion mask $M$ (see Equations (\ref{st}), (\ref{lt}), and (\ref{mask}) is set to 50.
+For the optimization, we use Adam optimizer \cite{kingma2014adam} with $\beta_1$=0.5 and $\beta_2$=0.999.
 The batch size equals to 16 and 4 for the two stages, respectively.

 The coefficients $\lambda_1$, $\lambda_p$, $\lambda_G$, $\lambda_{st}$, $\lambda_{dlt}$ are empirically set to 10, 5, 1, 3, 5, respectively.
-At the first stage, the VCGAN is trained on 4 NVIDIA Titan Xp GPUs.
+At the first stage, the VCGAN is trained on 4 NVIDIA Titan Xp GPUs (12 Gb).
 At the second stage, the training processes on 256p resolution and 480p resolution are performed on 4 NVIDIA Titan Xp GPUs (12 Gb) and 4 NVIDIA Tesla V100 GPUs (32 Gb), respectively.
-We implement the VCGAN using the PyTorch 1.0.0 framework with Cuda 8.0, Python 3.6.
-The whole training of VCGAN takes approximately 14 days (including 10, 1, and 3 days for the first stage, second stage on 256p and 480p, respectively).
+We implement the VCGAN using the PyTorch 1.0.0 framework with Python 3.6.
+The whole training of VCGAN takes approximately 14 days, where 10, 1, and 3 days for the first stage, second stage on 256p and 480p, respectively.